Seeking Cancer Care

 - If a bill looks odd or wrong, call or email the insurer to avoid being mistakenly overcharged.

-The Florida Breast and Cervical Cancer Early Detection Program: Post Screening Medicaid Eligibility
+Florida's Breast and Cervical Cancer Early Detection Program

 In 2001, the state of Florida established a Medicaid eligibility determination process to enroll women with newly diagnosed breast or cervical cancer.
-Women may be eligible if they are:

-- Uninsured or coverage that doesn’t include necessary treatments.
+- Uninsured or coverage that doesn’t include necessary treatments

-- Not eligible under a federally mandated Medicaid group.
+- Not eligible under a federally mandated Medicaid group

-- 65 years old or younger.
+- 65 years old or younger

 Florida Medicaid eligibility ends when:

-- the course of treatment ends;
+- Course of treatment ends

-- the patient moves out of Florida.
+- Patient moves out of the state of Florida